hlibco/xco-api/README.md

 ## Installation

-Checkout this project and follow the steps below inside the projects' folder.
+Checkout this project and follow the steps below inside the project folder.

 1. Install dependencies: